Sunday, October 26, 2025

 neighborhood troop (Daisy, Brownie, and Junior Girl Scouts, who have just completed K-5 grades in May).
 An independent girl member living in our area may also attend.
 Our staff will be 20 older girl volunteers (grades 8+) and at least 20 adult volunteers (18+ years).

 If your daughter is in a troop outside of the Pima Neighborhood, she may attend day camp but you must be a registered and background checked volunteer who is willing to volunteer for at least two days to assist us in meeting girl/adult ratio.
 Cost for out-of-neighborhood Girl Scouts is $200.
+If you are uncertain whether your troop is in the Pima neighborhood, please don't hesitate to email.

 **Girls must have current membership with Girl Scouts.**